Thieves hit Athens Public Works, Limestone schools' bus garage

 - Jonathan CaldwellGolfer (1984-)

-May 20—ATHENS — Thieves hit the Athens Public Works enclosure and Limestone County Schools' bus garage early this morning, stealing trucks, mowers, catalytic converters and more.
+May 22—ATHENS — Thieves struck the Athens Public Works enclosure and Limestone County Schools' bus garage early Friday morning, stealing trucks, mowers, catalytic converters and more.

 Lt.
 Jonathan Caldwell said they believe at least two suspects are involved in the incident even though surveillance video, which had a time stamp of 2 a.m., clearly shows only one of the suspects.